iptsp/teclado-helena/server/README.md

 Ensure that `C:\Program Files (x86)\Windows Kits\10\bin\<win build>\x64` is in the PATH environment variable.

 The code signing certificate must be installed in the Local Machine certificate store.
 The certificate thumbprint must be updated in pom.xml.

+For dev purposes you can install the certificate located at ```server\jpackage\certificate\THL.pfx``` in your local machine.

 The Maven ```install``` task must be executed as administrator to allow the signing certificate to be read from the Windows certificate store.